vramework/vramework-website/docs/20-security/10-user-sessions.md

 ### Session Service API

 The session service in Vramework follows a simple structure.
-It may evolve to handle more data from requests, like the origin, but currently, the session validation responsibility remains with the session provider function.
+It may evolve to handle more data from requests, like the origin, but currently, the session creation responsibility remains inside of the userland login/session related functions.

 ```typescript
 export interface SessionService<UserSession = CoreUserSession> {